WMD-group/SMACT/CONTRIBUTING.md

    ```

 9. Write or update unit tests for the code you work on.
-10. When you are finished with the work, ensure that all of the unit tests pass on your own machine by running `pytest -v` in the root directory of the repository.
+10. When you are finished with the work, run the full CI pipeline locally to catch issues before pushing:

+    ```bash
+    make ci-local # runs lint, type check, and tests
+    ```

 11. Open a pull request [on the pull request page](https://github.com/WMD-group/SMACT/pulls).
 12. If nobody acknowledges your pull request promptly, feel free to poke one of the main developers into action.